cooperative-computing-lab/root-diff/README.md

 ### Introduction

 This program can be used to compare two root files.
+Root file is used for storing serialized root object, which used by [ROOT Data Analysis Framework](https://root.cern.ch/).

-There are three available mode for comparing
+There are two available mode for comparing

 1. **CC** - COMPRESSED COMPARE, which compare the compressed object buffer.
 2. **UC** - UNCOMPRESSED COMPARE, which uncompress the object buffer and compare.